Mawdoo3

-Mawdoo3 (in موضوع Mawḍūʿ; meaning "Subject") is an online Arabic content publisher based in Jordan.
+Mawdoo3 (in موضوع Mawḍūʿ; meaning "Subject") is an online Arabic content publisher based in Amman, Jordan.
 It was established in 2010 by Mohammad Jaber and Rami Al Qawasmi, and launched in 2012.
 The company claims to be the world's largest Arabic website.

 The company expanded its online content with over 140k articles to date.
 In 2011, it won the first prize for the Queen Rania National Entrepreneurship Award for the category of universities and academics in 2011.

 In March 2018, Mawdoo3 also launched a speaking digital assistant called Salma.

 History

 Establishment

 Mohammed Jaber, who, when he was studying at the Hashemite University in Jordan, said: "The idea of the project came in late 2009 from reading a book about e-marketing during my summer vacation, which prompted me to read further.
 I bought three specialized books and read them, which revealed to me the opportunity to build a project to develop a keyword analysis service in Arabic".

 In 2010, Jaber and Rami al-Qawasmi founded Mawdoo3 with their private money and that of family and friends.
 The startup won the first prize for the Queen Rania Business Plan Competition Award in 2011, while the founders were students.
 It was launched in 2010.